Kristang people: Music and dance

 Kristang traditional music and dance, such as the Branyo and the Farrapeira are descendants of Portuguese folk dances.
 The Branyo, descends from the southern Portuguese folk dance Corridinho, and can be easily mistaken for the Malay Joget dance, which is believed to have developed from the Branyo.
 The adoption of western music instruments and musical scales by traditional Malay and Indian orchestras suggests a strong Portuguese influence.
 The most popular branyo tune, Jingkli Nona, is regarded as the unofficial "anthem" for Portuguese Eurasians.

 Cuisine

 Kristang or Malacca Portuguese cuisine consists of heavy local influence, with the additions of stews and the inclusion of pork and seafood in the diet, and rice is the staple food.
-Among the many dishes in Kristang cuisine, the most popular is Cari Debal.
-Other popular delicacies include Portuguese grilled fish, pineapple prawn Curry, Cari Seccu (dry curry), Caldu Pescador (Fisherman's soup), Sambal Chili Bedri (green chilli sambal), Soy Limang, Porku Tambrinyu (pork tamarind stew), Achar Pesi (fish pickle), Pang Su Si (Su Si Bun), and Sugee Cake.
+Among the many dishes in Kristang cuisine, the most popular is cari debal.
+Other popular delicacies include Portuguese grilled fish, pineapple prawn curry, cari seccu (dry curry), caldu pescador (fisherman's soup), sambal chili bedri (green chilli sambal), soy limang, Porku Tambrinyu (pork tamarind stew), achar pesi (fish pickle), pang su si (su si bun), and sugee cake.
 As is the custom, Kristang people commonly eat using their hands instead of utensils.
 It is similar to the Eurasian cuisine of Singapore and Malaysia.

 Names

 The Kristang people traditionally used Portuguese and Christian first names, while their surnames were Portuguese.
-Among the many common surnames are Fernandes, Lopes, Santa Maria, Siqueira, De Costa, Pereira, Teixeira, Gomes and Pinto.